mrjoshuap/ansible-leapp/README.md

 Example Playbook
 ----------------

-The following is a simple playbook that will perform everything up to performing the actual upgrade:
+The following is a simple playbook that will perform the default behaviors up to performing the actual upgrade:

 ```
 ---